florenceasitwas/site/_sources/paatz-smn.md

 _Right, eastern side aisle._

-_First bay_.
+First bay.
 At the altar (dedicated to St. Lawrence; patrons: Giuocchi), a _fresco or panel painting_ , Legend of the Holy Cosmas and Damian, by Giottino, 2nd half of the 14th century (411);
 removed or destroyed after 1565 (?); lost.

-_Second bay_.
+Second bay.
 Here formerly a large _fresco_ , Martyrdom of St. Maurice with the donor, Connetable Guido di Giovanni, known as Camprese or da Campi, kneeling before the Madonna, recommended by St. Dominic and St. Agnes, by a painter Bruno after the design of his friend Buffalmacco, 1305; destroyed after 1565 (412). – _Tombstone_ of Guido da Campi with relief images († 1312) (413).

-_Third bay_.
-A Gothic _portal_ , around 1300; bricked up probably around 1570 (see page 680 and
-notes 36 and 103a).
+Third bay.
+A Gothic _portal_ , around 1300; bricked up probably around 1570 (see page 680 and notes 36 and 103a).
 In the tympanum above it (or on the north wall of the next bay?), around 1150, the _marble Madonna_ by Nino Pisano, now in the eastern transept, see there.
 Near the portal, a _holy water font_ on a marble column, donated by Pagno Gherardi Bordoni, 1300/02; still present in the 18th century (414); lost. – _Stained glass window_ with the coat of arms of the Sommaia, around 1577 (415); lost.

-_Fourth bay_.
-Here, perhaps the _wall tomb_ of the blessed Giovanni da Salerno († 1243), transferred
-from the Romanesque church or newly erected around 1300; replaced around 1571 by the current one (in the second bay), lost (see note 375).
+Fourth bay.
+Here, perhaps the _wall tomb_ of the blessed Giovanni da Salerno († 1243), transferred from the Romanesque church or newly erected around 1300; replaced around 1571 by the current one (in the second bay), lost (see note 375).

-_Fifth bay_.
+Fifth bay.
 Altar of the Brotherhood di Gisù Pellegrino e del Tempio, _panel painting_ , The Raising of the Lazarus by Santi di Tito, 1576, now in the sixth bay of the left aisle, see there.
 The associated predella with unknown representations by Francesco Marucelli, lost (416).
 On or above the altar, another _painting_ , God the Father by Santi di Tito (416); lost.
 However, neither